Configuring a bus

 return bus

-The same pattern applies to QueryBus and EventBus using new_query_bus() and new_event_bus().
+The same pattern applies to QueryBus and EventBus, with new_query_bus() and new_event_bus().

 Listeners